 Sociology and Anthropology Department

-Fields: Risk; Social Disruption; Social Suffering; Food, Beer, and Agriculture; Climate; The Environmental Precariat; Critical Race Studies; Social Justice; Culture & Cognition
+Fields: Social Disruption/Dislocation; Social Suffering; Agrarianism, the Post-Pastoral, & Food Geographies; The Environmental Precariat; Critical Race Studies; Political Ecology; Urban Marginality; Social Justice; Culture & Cognition; Symbolic Interaction

 Daina Cheyenne Harvey earned a B.B.A (Finance) and a Double B.A.
 (Philosophy and Economics) from the University of Texas-Austin, a M.A.
 (Sociology) from the University of Houston, and a Ph.D.
 (Sociology) from Rutgers University.
 He is the author of over 20 articles and book chapters.
 Recently his work has been featured in the following journals: Sociological Forum, Symbolic Interaction, Humanity & Society, Landscape and Urban Planning, and Local Environment.
 He is currently the editor of Humanity & Society.